 For all randomised participants, vital status (alive / dead, with date and presumed cause of death, if appropriate) is to be ascertained at 28 days after first randomisation.
 This may be achieved through linkage to routine death registration data (e.g. in the UK) or through direct contact with the participant, their relatives, or medical staff and completion of an additional follow-up form.

-10
+Additional procedures for participants in early phase assessments

+Dimethyl fumarate vs. Usual Care

+In addition, the following information will be collected for participants in the early phase assessment of dimethyl fumarate (see Appendix 5 for further details), including participants allocated usual care in this comparison:

+S/F94 ratio on days 3, 5 and 10 (unless discharged sooner)

+WHO Ordinal Score10 each day after randomisation until day 10 (or discharge if sooner)

+Blood C-reactive protein, creatinine and alanine (or aspartate) transaminase on days 3, 5 and 10 (unless discharged sooner)

+Incidence and severity of flushing and gastrointestinal symptoms

+Reasons for stopping dimethyl fumarate

 Duration of follow-up